MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/how-applocker-works/Understanding-AppLocker-Rule-Condition-Types.md

 ms.topic: article
 ms.assetid: c4beae8b-5ee7-4d42-8803-2361d29cf4b4
 ---
-# Understanding AppLocker Rule Condition Types
+# Understanding applocker Rule Condition Types
-This topic for the IT professional describes the three types of AppLocker rule conditions.
+This topic for the IT professional describes the three types of applocker rule conditions.

-Rule conditions are criteria that the AppLocker rule is based on.
-Primary conditions are required to create an AppLocker rule.
+Rule conditions are criteria that the applocker rule is based on.
+Primary conditions are required to create an applocker rule.
 The three primary rule conditions are publisher, path, and file hash.

 **Publisher**

 To use a publisher condition, the files must be digitally signed by the software publisher, or you must do so by using an internal certificate.
 Rules that are specified to the version level might have to be updated when a new version of the file is released.
-For more information about this rule condition, see [Understanding the Publisher Rule Condition in AppLocker]().
+For more information about this rule condition, see [Understanding the Publisher Rule Condition in applocker]().

 **Path**

 Any file can be assigned this rule condition; however, because path rules specify locations within the file system, any subdirectory will also be affected by the rule \(unless explicitly exempted\).
-For more information about this rule condition, see [Understanding the Path Rule Condition in AppLocker]().
+For more information about this rule condition, see [Understanding the Path Rule Condition in applocker]().

 **File hash**

 Any file can be assigned this rule condition; however, the rule must be updated each time a new version of the file is released because the hash value is unique to that the version of the file.
-For more information about this rule condition, see [Understanding the File Hash Rule Condition in AppLocker]().
+For more information about this rule condition, see [Understanding the File Hash Rule Condition in applocker]().

 ### Considerations
-Selecting the appropriate condition for each rule depends on the overall application control policy goals of the organization, the AppLocker rule maintenance goals, and the condition of the existing \(or planned\) application deployment.
+Selecting the appropriate condition for each rule depends on the overall application control policy goals of the organization, the applocker rule maintenance goals, and the condition of the existing \(or planned\) application deployment.
 The following questions can help you decide which rule condition to use.

 1. Is the file digitally signed by a software publisher?